tarcinapp/entity-persistence-service/README.md

-entity-persistence-service is the backend part of the Tarcinapp microservice family.
+The Entity Persistence Service serves as the backend for the Tarcinapp microservice family.

-This microservice is an unopinionated REST based microservice backend application built on top of Loopback 4 framework.  entity-persistence-service helps you to build your REST based application just in seconds.
+This microservice is a flexible and REST-based backend application built on the Loopback 4 framework.
+With the Entity Persistence Service, you can effortlessly develop your REST-based application within seconds.

-This application leverages schemaless database *(MongoDB)* to provide a scalable and highly customizable data persistence layer.
-It has a generic data model (entities, lists, reactions, ..) with predefined fields (creationDateTime, ownerUsers, kind, etc..) that can easily be expanded to support many use cases.
+The application utilizes a schemaless database (MongoDB) to create a scalable and highly customizable data persistence layer.
+It comes with a generic data model (entities, lists, reactions, etc.) containing predefined fields (creationDateTime, ownerUsers, kind, etc.) that can easily adapt to various use cases.

-*For extended validation support, authentication, authorization, rate limiting capabilities, couple this application with the entity-persistence-gateway application.*
+For enhanced validation support, authentication, authorization, and rate-limiting capabilities, you can integrate this application with the Entity Persistence Gateway.
 # Overview
-Application has prebuilt data models.
-See *Data Models* section for details.
-Each data model can hold arbitrarily structed JSON data along with predefined fields, such as `creationDateTime`, `ownerUsers`, `kind`, etc..
+The application includes prebuilt data models, which are detailed in the *Data Models* section.
+Each data model can store JSON data with arbitrary structures and comes with predefined fields like `creationDateTime`, `ownerUsers`, `kind`, etc.

 ![Model Overview](./doc/img/model-overview.png?raw=true "Model Overview")

 ### Features
-- entity crud operations
+The application offers the following features:

+ * Entity CRUD operations
-- entity approval
+ * Entity approval
-- entity uniqueness
+ * Entity uniqueness
-- entity relationships
+ * Entity relationships
-- entity ownership
+ * Entity ownership
-- adding entities to lists
+ * Adding entities to lists
-- hierarchical lists
+ * Hierarchical lists
-- tagging entities
+ * Tagging entities
-- reactions to entities and lists like comments, likes
+ * Reactions to entities and lists, such as comments and likes
-- sub reactions to reactions
+ * Sub-reactions to reactions
-- customized validations
+ * Customized validations
-- query by location
+ * Query by location
-- prebuilt queries (sets)
+ * Prebuilt queries (sets)
-- Special gateway application
+ * Special gateway application

-**Generic Entity**
-The most common data model of the application.
-Simply represents an object.
-Object kinds can be differentiate with `kind` field.
-For example `kind: book` or `kind: author`.
-**List**
-Represents list of a generic entity.
-A list can have a relationship to many entities.
-List kinds can be differentiate with `kind` field.
-For example, `kind: favorites`  or `kind: science_fiction`.
-**Entity Reaction**
-Represents any event related to an object.
-For example comment, like, measurement, anger,..
-**List Reaction**
-Represents any event related to a list.
-For example comment, like, measurement, anger,..
-## Concepts
-### Sets
-### Kind Specific Configurations

-## Sample Use Cases
-**User Configuration Storage**
-Every user have an entity record kind: config.
-Name: mobileapp, webui, menu, dashboard, etc. Users can store arbitrary data.
-**IoT Platform**
-Each list is a solution.
-Each solution has entities in kind: device.
-Each measurement is a reaction.
-**Movie Database**
-Each movie and each director is an entity.
-A relationship between directors and movies called 'director'.
-Users have lists, watchlist, watched.
-Editors prepare lists '10 you must see movies'.

-## Data Models
+### Data Model
+The application comes with the following data models:
 - Generic Entity
 - Entity Hierarchy
 - Entity Reaction